CLASSES

 THE SUGGESTED COLORS ARE: Cadmium Yellow Lemon, Cadmium

-Yellow Light*, Cadmium Orange, Cadmium Red Light, Permanent Alizarin
+Yellow Light*, Cadmium Orange, Cadmium Red Light*, Cadmium Red,

-Crimson*, Permanent Green Light, Viridian Green or Thalo Blue Green*,
+Permanent Alizarin Crimson*, Permanent Green Light, Viridian Green*,

-Cobalt Blue, Ultramarine Blue*, Transparent Red Oxide*, Yellow Ochre,
+Cobalt Blue, Ultramarine Blue*, Transparent Red Oxide (Burnt Sienna)*,

 BRUSHES